evgeniyarbatov/gpx-map/README.md

 # Render GPX for Garmin eTrex SE

 Render GPX track on the map with the screen resolution of Garmin eTrex SE to allow studying route details.

-This is useful when you are navigating a long and unfamiliar GPX track with details that are hard to see from the bird's eye view.
+Useful when you are navigating a long and unfamiliar GPX track with details that are hard to see from the bird's eye view.

 ## How to use